Information-Geometric Optimization Algorithms: A Unifying Picture via Invariance Principles: Algorithm Description

 \mco[]{\vanilla}{\frac{\partial#1}{\partial \theta}} From now on, we will use $\widetilde\nabla_{\!\theta}$ to denote the natural gradient and $\frac{\partial}{\partial \theta}$ to denote the vanilla gradient.

-By construction, the natural gradient descent is intrinsic: it does not depend on the chosen parametrization $\theta$ of $P_\theta$\new{, so that it makes sense to speak of the natural gradient ascent of a function $g(P_\theta)$}.
+By construction, the natural gradient descent is intrinsic: it does not depend on the chosen parametrization $\theta$ of $P_\theta$, so that it makes sense to speak of the natural gradient ascent of a function $g(P_\theta)$.
+The Fisher metric is essentially the only way to obtain this property \cite[Section 2.4]{Amari2000book}.

-Given that the Fisher metric comes from the Kullback--Leibler divergence, the ``shortest path uphill'' property of gradients mentioned above translates as follows (see also \cite[Theorem~1]{Amari:1998}): \begin{prop} The natural gradient ascent points in the direction $\delta\theta$ achieving the largest change of the objective function, for a given distance between $P_\theta$ and $P_{\theta+\delta\theta}$ in Kullback--Leibler divergence.
+Given that the Fisher metric comes from the Kullback--Leibler divergence, the ``shortest path uphill'' property of gradients mentioned above translates as follows (see also \citealt[Theorem~1]{Amari:1998}): \begin{prop} The natural gradient ascent points in the direction $\delta\theta$ achieving the largest change of the objective function, for a given distance between $P_\theta$ and $P_{\theta+\delta\theta}$ in Kullback--Leibler divergence.
 More precisely, let $g$ be a smooth function on the parameter space $\Theta$.
 Let $\theta\in\Theta$ be a point where $\widetilde\nabla g(\theta)$ does not vanish.
-Then
+Then, if